sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 ##  System Health Operational Monitoring

-The production machine on which the ML model is running may have multiple issues with processor and memory.
+Another reason for ML model performance deterioration is that the production machine on which the ML model is running may have multiple issues with processor and memory.
 For example, if there is a processor intensive process running on the same machine and starving the ML model, then the ML model may not respond to input data in time.
 Likewise, the same ML model phenomenon may occur if there is a memory hungry process running on the same production machine.
 Additionally, if there is an issue with the rate of input data in the machine due to outside interference or a denial-of-service attack on the production machine, this may result in increased latency where the ML model is not responding in time.

 ##  Detect System Health Change